rydalch/rydalch.github.io/_projects/2_project.md

 category: work
 ---

-Risk management can be a complex topic.
+Cyber risk management can be a complex topic.
 There are many resources available and finding them can be a challenge.
 I keep a current knowledgebase of resources that I've found to be the most helpful available in this [Risk repository](https://github.com/rydalch/risk?tab=readme-ov-file#readme).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">